 High Porosity Characteristics

-High porosity natural hair is the opposite of low porosity.
-The cuticles are wide open which means your hair absorbs water quickly, however, it can lose that moisture just as fast.
-I have high porosity hair and it can become difficult to find ways to retain moisture for days at a time.
+High porosity hair has cuticles that are wide open which means your hair absorbs moisture quickly, however, it can lose that moisture just as fast.
+I have high porosity hair and it can become difficult to find ways to retain moisture.